hdavid/VCVRack-Holon.ist/README.md

 #### OSC Message Format

 The Holonic Source OSC message format is used to ensure close integration with our Holon.ist app.
-In order to use Holonic Source with any OSC compatible application, please select Port 9000.
+In order to use Holonic Source with any other OSC compatible application, please select port 9000.

 The message OSC path is `/<bus>/<channel>/<mode>` where:
 - `<bus>` is one of `a`/`b`/`c`/`d`/`e`/`f`/`g`/`h`